About This Site

 This site was originally started to record some travel experiences.
 It was a way for me to be able to look back at particular journeys without having to dig around in a box of old photos in the attic.
 It's also a way of sharing photos and memories with family and friends and some information may be useful to strangers.

 As the site has grown I've added more information as and when I've felt motivated to do so.
 The reason may have been to have information available that I could get to from anywhere without having to carry it around with me, or perhaps I wanted to share something.
-I have included a short section about my experience of owning a Porsche 944 and another about Thai language lessons.
-There is also a section on Buddhism which is something I have become interested in recently.
-My latest page is a brief guide to Thailand which I wrote while living in Thailand.
+There is a section on Buddhism which is something I have become interested in recently.
+I have written a brief guide to Thailand and also a Hat Yai Visitors' Guide.
 Links to other areas of the site should be fairly self-explanatory.
 The Site Map is the best and fastest way to see what is on the site and there is a link to it from most pages.

 All opinions expressed are personal, purely subjective and are not intended to cause offense although I accept that we all have different opinions and sometimes differing opinions about certain sensitive subjects can cause disagreements.
 If anything I have written does cause offense please let me know.
 Sometimes I write things that I regret later and in such cases I may decide to change what I have written.